 4/25/193 Millenium Green –

-a) Update on progress – Paths are well under way, some of the play equipment has been installed, Site visit by UKSPF (Funder) completed on the 31st March.
+a) Update on progress – Paths are well under way, some of the play equipment has been installed.
+Site visit by UKSPF (Funder) completed on the 31st March.

 4/25/194 To discuss Defibrillator and vacant role of Defibrillator Supervisor.
 Electrician has been instructed to service/check all connections in relation to the Defibrillator.
 Cllr S Dance to take on role as Defibrillator supervisor.